 The wind players of Decoda present an interactive family event, bringing young people and parents alike inside the mind of a composer.
 Become musical detectives, investigating how a composer’s decisions affect the mood and the feeling of the music.
 Learn compositional concepts while exploring music by Nielsen, Schulhoff, and Balliett.
-By the end, you may even become composers for Decoda!
+By the end, you may have even begun your own composition!

 Catherine Gregory, flute